 Fort Lauderdale Robbery

 If you are facing Florida robbery charges, you must protect your Constitutional rights by retaining an experienced criminal defense lawyer to provide you with proactive and aggressive representation.
-Our Florida robbery attorneys at Leader & Leader are known for their proactive and thorough investigative and trial skills and leave no stone unturned in the defense of our clients.
+Our Florida robbery attorneys at Leader, Leader & Zucker, PLLC are known for their proactive and thorough investigative and trial skills and leave no stone unturned in the defense of our clients.

 The Difference Between Burglary and Robbery

 Under Florida law, both burglary and robbery are felony theft crimes that carry very severe penalties.
 Burglary is the act of unlawfully entering or breaking into a building with the intent to commit a crime.
 Robbery, on the other hand, is a theft crime that involves the use of force, violence or assault, or creates imminent fear in another individual.
 Robbery can occur in stores, homes, and to individuals.
 For example, if an individual holds up a store, it is classified as a robbery.
 If an individual breaks into a house to steal property and the property owners are present and threatened, then it is also robbery.
 In addition, mugging is another type of robbery.
 Simply stated. robbery is different from burglary or theft in that robbery is based upon person to person confrontation, the threat of or use of force along with the intent to coerce and hinder resistance.
 If you are convicted of robbery or burglary, it is likely that you will spend some time in prison.
 An experienced Fort Lauderdale criminal defense attorney can defend your case and may be able to have your charges decreased or dismissed altogether.